creachadair/taskgroup/README.md

 ## Controlling Concurrency

-The `Limit` method of a supports limiting the number of concurrently _active_ goroutines in the group.
+The `Limit` method supports limiting the number of concurrently _active_ goroutines in the group.
 For example:

 ```go